Tag Archives: bird statue

 View More...

-Wall-mounted bronze Woodpecker Statue
+wall mounted bronze Woodpecker Statue art

 1.Introduction of Woodpecker Statue Woodpeckers belong to the family Picidae and are widely distributed.
 More than 200 species have been recorded worldwide, mainly living in forests and forest edges.
 They are named for their hard beaks that tap tree trunks to get insects or build nests.
 They are important “doctors” in forest ecosystems.
 Some woodpecker […]